 Factbox: 4th Asian Para Games

-HANGZHOU, Oct.22 (Xinhua) -- The 4th Asian Para Games is set to open here on Sunday evening.
+HANGZHOU, Oct.
+28 (Xinhua) -- The 4th Asian Para Games concluded here on Saturday evening.
 Here are some of the figures and facts about this international multi-sport event.

-1 - This is the first time for the Chinese lawn bowls team to participate in the Asian Para Games.
+2 - This is the second time China hosted the Asian Para Games since the first edition was held in Guangzhou in 2010.

-2 - This is the second time China hosted the Asian Para Games since the 1st session was held in Guangzhou in 2010.
+4 - China topped the medal table of the Asian Para Games for the fourth consecutive occasion.

-17 - Among all of the 19 venues for the 4th Asian Para Games, 17 were transformed from the venues for the 4th Asian Games and reused.
+12 - 12 world records were broken by Chinese athletes at the Games.

-22 - The 4th Asian Para Games features 22 sports and 564 events.
-China will take part in all of the 22 sports.
+17 - Among the 19 venues for the 4th Asian Para Games, 17 were transformed from venues for the Hangzhou Asian Games.

-44 - Nearly 3,100 athletes from 44 countries and regions will take part in the Games, including about 1,100 wheelchair users and some 600 visually impaired athletes.
-Besides, more than 1,550 technical officials and over 3,090 media workers will participate in the Games, making it the largest one in terms of the participants' number.
+22 - The 4th Asian Para Games features 22 sports and 501 events.
+China has taken part in all of the 22 sports.

-188 - There are 188 torchbearers with disabilities participating in the torch relay of the 4th Para Asian Games among all of the 600.
+44 - 3,021 athletes from 44 countries and regions in Asia participated in the Games, including about 1,100 wheelchair users and 600 visually impaired athletes.
+Besides, more than 1,550 technical officials and over 3,090 media workers took part in the Games, making it the largest in terms of participants.

-140,000 - Over the past three years, Hangzhou, the host city of the 4th Asian Para Games, has improved the accessible facilities in 140,000 spots and public service areas, and 15,000 residential areas for people with disabilities have been equipped with barrier-free facilities for free.
+140,000 - Over the past three years, Hangzhou improved the accessible facilities in 140,000 spots and public service areas, and 15,000 residential areas for people with disabilities.

 Photos